apache/www-site/content/foundation/members.md

 see the links below for that.

 If you are a member and want to be included (this is optional), you can update the source file yourself.
-If you have a GitHub account that is attached to your ASF account, it can be updated in GitHub at [members.md](https://github.com/apache/www-site/edit/main/content/foundation/members.md).
+If you have a GitHub account that is linked to your ASF account, it can be updated directly in GitHub at [members.md](https://github.com/apache/www-site/edit/main/content/foundation/members.md).
-Or it can be updated in the [ASF GitBox repo](https://gitbox.apache.org/repos/asf/www-site.git)
+Or it can be updated in the [ASF GitBox repo](https://gitbox.apache.org/repos/asf/www-site.git);
+this does not require a GitHub account.
+If you feel you need a review of your changes, submit a PR (this requires a GitHub account).

 A [list of all committers](http://home.apache.org/committer-index.html) (including [members](http://home.apache.org/committers-by-project.html#member))